uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 ![This is an image](https://github.com/Jingwenyaooo/-/blob/main/sub7.png)

-mean cnt with the distribution of month
+mean cnt with the distribution of season

 **(delete me except u think those above subtables is useful for our documents content, as they print here is to help teamates have better understanding of this documents)**